femboyfin/dbdideas/survivor_perks.md

 ## [Smash Hit](<https://deadbydaylight.wiki.gg/wiki/Smash_Hit>) 📉 *🗑️ (For Exhaustion)*

 - Now activates on any stun, not just Pallet stuns
   - broadens the activation condition to enable use with Decisive Strike, Last Stand, and Blast Mine (Head On triggers Exhausted meaning it will not work with Head On).
-Smash Hit is the only exhaustion perk that isn't in the top 33% playrate, this should also encourage build diversity to an extent, and gives it comparable value to Sprint Burst when used with Decisive Strike for anti-tunnel purposes.
+Smash Hit is the only exhaustion perk that isn't in the top 33% playrate, this should also encourage loadout diversity to an extent, and gives it comparable value to Sprint Burst when used with Decisive Strike for anti-tunnel purposes.

 ## [Sole Survivor](<https://deadbydaylight.wiki.gg/wiki/Sole_Survivor>) 📉 😷 🗑️